 The idea here is to offer supermini buyers a little more energy and personality - and that's broadly what's delivered.
-There's a lightly re-styled front end, with stylised changes inspired by the brand's recent 'CXPERIENCE' concept car that are supposed to accentuate your perception of the height of the bonnet.
-Not sure about that, but we like the smarter headlamps which now feature LED beams.
-In profile, you might notice the fresh rear quarter panel patterns.
-And the fact that the distinctive side lower 'Airbump' panels have been re-styled and, dependent on version, there are wheel arch extensions and larger 17-inch wheels.
-At 3.99m in length, this car remains slightly smaller than some of its rivals, but it's more interesting to look at and Citroen promises that it will now be far more customisable to buyer preference too.
+In late 2020, this car received a lightly re-styled front end, with stylised changes inspired by the brand's recent 'CXPERIENCE' concept car that were supposed to accentuate your perception of the height of the bonnet.
+We're not sure about that, but like the smarter headlamps which feature LED beams.
+In profile, you might notice the vibrant rear quarter panel patterns.
+And the fact that the distinctive side lower 'Airbump' panels stand out, plus, dependent on version, there are wheel arch extensions and larger 17-inch wheels.
+At 3.99m in length, this car remains slightly smaller than some of its rivals, but it's more interesting to look at and Citroen promises that it'll be just as customisable to buyer preference as it ever was.

-Inside, the main change is the installation of the more supportive Advanced Comfort seats we first saw in the MK2 version of the larger C4 Cactus, which claim to offer 'armchair-like' comfort that's emphasised by the addition of an armrest on the driver's side.
-There's also a cleverer new central storage area.
-And a smarter 'glossy appearance' for the 7-inch centre-dash infotainment touchscreen, which now gets a 'rib' at the bottom to rest your finger on between monitor jabs.
+Inside, plusher C3 models these days get the supportive Advanced Comfort seats we first saw in the MK2 version of the larger C4 Cactus, which claim to offer 'armchair-like' comfort that's emphasised by the addition of an armrest on the driver's side.
+There's also a clever central storage area.
+And a smart 'glossy appearance' for the 7-inch centre-dash infotainment touchscreen, which featurers a useful 'rib' at the bottom to rest your finger on between monitor jabs.
 As you'd expect, this display incorporates voice recognition, Bluetooth, a DAB tuner and 'Apple CarPlay'/'Android Auto' smartphone-mirroring.
 Plus you can have it with Citroen's Connect Nav GPS system.
 Plus there's a 'TomTom Live Traffic' feature which provides real time traffic information and information on fuel stations, carparks and weather along your route.

 Market and Model

-Pricing is a little higher than it used to be because Citroen no longer offers entry-level 'Touch' trim in our market.
-That means a price range which now spans the £15,000 to £21,000 bracket.
-There's a choice of four trim levels - 'Sense', 'Shine', 'C-Series' and 'Shine Plus'.
+The price range now spans the £13,000 to £21,000 bracket.
+There's a choice of five trim levels - 'You', 'Sense', 'C-Series', 'Saint James' and 'Shine Plus'.
 Potential buyers will need to make sure that they leave some budget aside for personalisation.
-Thanks to changes made to the way that you can specify this revised model, this is now the most customisable supermini in its segment, with the number of visual spec combinations increasing from 36 to 97.
-This includes fresh body colours and bi-tone choices (incorporating the roof, door mirrors and the rear quarter panel trim), plus new coloured inserts around the fog lights and the Airbump panels, as well as new graphic trims decorating the roof for a more distinctive pavement presentation.
-There are seven body colours, four 'Colour Packs' and three roof decor options, plus you can now specify bigger 17-inch 'Vector' alloy wheels.
-Inside, there's now the option of a 'Techwood ambiance' pack with 'lightwood' trim, soft-touch materials and special stitching.
+This remains the most customisable supermini in its segment, with a vast number of visual spec combinations.
+This includes vibrant body colours and bi-tone choices (incorporating the roof, door mirrors and the rear quarter panel trim), plus optional coloured inserts around the fog lights and the Airbump panels, as well as graphic trims decorating the roof for a more distinctive pavement presentation.

 Cost of Ownership

 Almost every fashionable type of technology has been thrown at this car to drive its running costs down and, as you'd expect, the best returns can be achieved from the BlueHDi diesel model.
 Most will choose a petrol model though.
-The PureTech 83 variant manages up to 51.3mpg and a WLTP emissions figure of 130g/km.
-And for the PureTech 110, it's up to 52.2mpg and up to 129g/km (WLTP) in manual form.
-For the BlueHDi diesel, it's up to 67.0mpg and 118g/km (WLTP).
+The PureTech 83 variant manages up to 54.3mpg and a WLTP emissions figure of 122g/km.
+And for the PureTech 110, it's up to 54.5mpg and up to 123g/km (WLTP) in manual form.
+For the BlueHDi diesel, it's up to 70.6mpg and 113g/km (WLTP).